 Ideally, your trimming knife should be about 6 to 8 inches, depending on your unique needs.
 As mentioned above, if you have smaller hands, a smaller 6 inch knife will be more comfortable for you.
 But if you make a lot of brisket at a time, it might be easier to handle with a larger trimming knife.

 This range is generally the most beneficial because it’s not too small that it will take forever to thoroughly trim your brisket, but not so big that you lose that all-important control and precision.
-At this size, it also becomes a very versatile kitchen knife that you can keep using for preparing other types of meat dishes as well!
+At this size, it also becomes a very versatile kitchen knife that you can keep using for preparing other types of meat dishes as well.

 Top Pick: Dexter Russell 6” Boning Knife

 The Dexter Russell 6 inch boning knife checks off all the boxes.
 It’s made from strong, durable high carbon steel.
 The thin, curved edge makes for easy trimming, and it’s right in the perfect range of size.
 The handle?
 Easy grip.
 They advertise “Grip-Tex” technology on the handle, meaning they crafted it with comfort and safety in mind.
-At a relatively affordable price at Amazon, this is a great buy for your brisket trimming needs.
+At a relatively affordable price, this is a great buy for your brisket trimming needs.

 Some users say that if you have very large hands, this may be difficult for you to get a good grip on, in which case, you may want to find a larger knife (Dexter Russell has options, but there are many more on the market as well).